Curriculum Night 2017

 - Sensory: During our sensory time, students are in a small group in our sensory room, and get the opportunity to engage in various sensory activities such as: play-dough, water table, rice table, finger-painting, sensory swing, etc.

 - Snack: We practice following visual schedules, requesting, and increasing tolerance to new foods.
+Each Friday we have a specific "challenge food" that we work to increase proximity to, after a week of targeted instruction about that food.

 - Speech/OT/APE: Students receive services from these related service providers to meet the needs detailed in their IEPs.
 These specialists also observe other daily sessions, consult with staff and participate on building skills where appropriate.